2013 Emperor's Cup: Second round

 The 24 winners from the first round are joined by all 40 J.League teams.
 Ties that were played on September 11 had been moved from their originally-scheduled dates of September 7 and 8; the Kashiwa Reysol–University of Tsukuba match originally scheduled for the 7th was moved to the 10th, then the 4th due to a league scheduling conflict.

 Third round

-A.C.
 Nagano Parceiro and Zweigen Kanazawa, both playing in the Japan Football League, were the lowest-ranked teams remaining at this stage in the competition.

 Fourth round

 The draw for the remaining rounds of the tournament was held on October 20.
-Only three teams outside the top flight remain: Consadole Sapporo and Montedio Yamagata of J.League Division 2 and A.C.
-Nagano Parceiro of the Japan Football League.
+Only three teams outside the top flight remain: Consadole Sapporo and Montedio Yamagata of J.League Division 2 and Nagano Parceiro of the Japan Football League.

 Matches between J1 sides were played on November 16; matches involving J2 or JFL clubs were played on November 20 to avoid scheduling conflicts.

 Quarterfinals

-The four quarter-final matches, all featuring J.League Division 1 clubs, will be played on December 22.
+The four quarter-final matches, all featuring J.League Division 1 clubs, were played on December 22.